altocodenl/TODIS/readme.md

 But, at the time of writing, this is not the prevalent paradigm.
 The way I see it, those making DIS are painters that only look at their their brush or their palette; only rarely do they give a fleeting glimpse to the picture that they are painting.

 New developments such as generative AI or big data don't change these facts; the paradigm is neutral towards them.
+Although one could say that if AI starts to autonomously create and modify systems, understanding the data of these systems becomes even *more* important.

 If you take away one thing from this treatise, it should be this one: **if you are working with a DIS, look at the painting (the data) as much as possible.
 And ignore as much as possible the brush and the palette (The List).**